ArunavDey/dots/README.md

-# Arunav's Dots
+# My dotfiles

+## Author: Arunav Dey

-## 14 December 2022
+## Date: 21 December 2022

-These are a few of the dotfiles for my most frequent applications.
+These are the dotfiles for most of my frequent applications.

 In this repo:

+- pkglist & foreignpkg list for Arch
-1. alacritty
+- alacritty
-2. bspwm
+- dunst
-3. i3-gaps
+- i3-gaps
-4. nvim
+- nvim
-5. picom
+- picom
-6. polybar
+- polybar
-7. sxhkd
+- rofi
-8. tmux
+- tmux
-9. zathura
+- zathura